blaisep/pytest-bdd-ng/docs/refactor.rst

 Challenges
 ==========

-    * External dependencies pinned as repos in ``.Gitmodules``
     * Local build and test is cumbersome and difficult to reproduce
+    * External dependencies pinned as repos in `.gitmodules <https://github.com/elchupanebrej/pytest-bdd-ng/blob/default/.gitmodules>`_
     * Depending on github actions means commit/push to github for every iteration.
-    * Cycle time casn be as long as 29 minutes.
+    * Cycle time can be `as long as 29 minutes <https://github.com/elchupanebrej/pytest-bdd-ng/actions/runs/7401300495>`_
+    * External Resources `can get expensive <https://github.com/elchupanebrej/pytest-bdd-ng/actions/runs/7401300495/usage>`_

 ----